guillaumearm/async-describe/README.md

 ##### describe(text, async fn)
 - describes block can ba nested.
-- throw inside a describe block cancel all others describe procedures.

 ##### test(text, async fn)
 - cannot be nested in another test block.
 - should be used inside a describe block.
-- throw inside a test block do not cancel others procedures.

 #### Example
 ```js